Frequently Asked Questions

 - RAN tasks typically involve the timed naming of a small number of familiar items arranged in a grid with each of the familiar items repeated in random order.
 For example, a common RAN task contains five rows in which five items (letters, numbers, colors, shapes) are displayed in left-to-right serial fashion and repeated randomly in each row.
-In contrast, LNF uses all 26 upper case and lower case letters in a stratified-random order and assesses a student's knowledge of letter names as well as fluency in naming them.
+In contrast, LNF uses all 26 upper-case and lower-case letters in a stratified-random order and assesses a student's knowledge of letter names as well as fluency in naming them.

 - RAN tests use items that are familiar to the student.
 On LNF, students may or may not know the name of some or all of the letters.

-Although research supports a relationship between RAN and reading skill, the role of RAN and the nature of the relationship between RAN and reading is not well understood.
+- A: Although research supports a relationship between RAN and reading skill, the role of RAN and the nature of the relationship between RAN and reading is not well understood.

 - Q: Why are the sixth grade benchmark goals lower than the fifth grade goals?

-- A: The difficulty level of the passages used for DORF and Daze changes by grade, so composite scores and benchmark goals can't be directly compared across grades.
+- A: The difficulty level of the passages used for ORF and Maze changes by grade, so composite scores and benchmark goals can't be directly compared across grades.
 The difficulty level of the passages increases by grade in a roughly linear fashion.
 However, student performance increases in a curve, with the most growth occurring in the earlier grades, and slower growth in the upper grades.
 Between fifth and sixth grade, the difficulty level of the materials increases at a faster rate than student performance, so benchmark goals are lower in sixth grade than in fifth.

 However, please note that no single assessment can be used to specifically identify dyslexia.
 Instead, that is a decision made by a team of qualified professionals who may include test data as part of their decision-making process.

-More information on dyslexia and DIBELS Next can be found in our position paper, Dyslexia Screening and the Use of Acadience Reading.
+More information on dyslexia and Acadience Reading can be found in our position paper, Dyslexia Screening and the Use of Acadience Reading.

 - Q: Are the IDAPEL measures available for use?